 As discussed, light and dark garments are printed with a slightly different process, but for the most part can be done just fine on 100% cotton shirts.
 Printing on garments other than cotton is a different story.
-The discharge agent only removes dye from cotton so water based inks are rarely used on polyester, 50/50 blends, or tri-blend shirts but there are some exceptions.
+The discharge agent only removes dye from cotton, so water based inks are rarely used on polyester, 50/50 blends, or tri-blend shirts, but there are some exceptions.

 Since a 50/50 blend will have 50% cotton and 50% polyester, a discharge will only remove and replace dye from the cotton threading.
 So when printing on a 50/50 blend, essentially only half of the print will show up properly since half the material is cotton.
 Some people like this affect - when used properly, with the right color shirt and design, it can create a very worn in or vintage look.
-Also, with a charcoal gray 50/50 blended shirt for example, if they polyesterday threading is a light color, and the dark threading is cotton, then a discharge water based ink will discharge the dark cotton, and the pigment can print nicely on a light/white polyester thread, therefore mitigating the problems of a polyesterday garment not discharging properly.
+Also, with a charcoal gray 50/50 blended shirt for example, if the polyester threading is a light color, and the dark threading is cotton, then a discharge water based ink will discharge the dark cotton, and the pigment can print nicely on a light/white polyester thread, therefore mitigating the problems of a polyester garment not discharging properly.

 The same goes for a tri-blend t shirt.
-Some tri-blends can be printed on to achieve a vinatge or worn in look.
+Some tri-blends can be printed on to achieve a vintage or worn in look.
 When done correctly it can result in an extremely comfortable shirt - a super soft tee coupled with a super soft ink equals super comfort!